-After being put into 'special measures' by Ofsted in February 2017, the governors appointed a new headteacher Mrs Lees, who has consistently led Castleton School to 'good' ratings to date.
-She, the governors and staff have gone further than just addressing the issues raised in the inspection.
-Ofsted were really complimentary about the progress and changes made during their recent visits and confirmed that we were on track to be back to 'good' by July 2018.
+After being put into 'special measures' by Ofsted in February 2017, the governors appointed a new headteacher Mrs Lees, who had consistently led Castleton School to 'good' ratings to date.
+She, the governors and staff went further than just addressing the issues raised in the inspection.
+Ofsted were really complimentary about the progress and changes made during their visits from October 2017 onwards and Ofsted confirmed us as back to 'good' in June 2018.

 The school really is now a vibrant, forward thinking and unique place for children to be.
 We will be growing in size and strength year on year from now and we'd love to welcome you and your child to become a part of this.